-Further information and advice on the admission of summer born children is available from school.admissions@southtyneside.gov.uk.or https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/389448/Summer born admissions advice Dec 2014.pdf
+Further information and advice on the admission of summer born children is available from school.admissions@southtyneside.gov.uk.

 Appeal where application is made outside of age range

 Requests from parents for places outside a normal age group will be considered carefully e.g. for those who have missed education due to ill health.
 Each case will be considered on its own merits and circumstances.
 However, such admissions will not normally be agreed without a consensus that to do so would be in the pupil's interests.
 It is recommended that parents discuss their wishes with the head teacher in advance of applying for a place.
 The governors may ask relevant professionals for their opinion on the case.
 It should be noted that if a place in the requested age group is refused, but one in the normal age group is offered then there is no right of appeal.